 How to Train a Smart Dog Like the Labradoodle

-Thanks to the intelligent Poodle and the eagerness to please of the Lab, their offspring inherited those amazing traits and is generally easy to train.
+Thanks to the intelligent Poodle and the eagerness to please the Lab, their offspring inherited those amazing traits and is generally easy to train.

 Start with socialization by exposing your Labradordoodle puppy to positive experiences.

 You can have people over from time to time or let your puppy meet new people during your walks.
-Take her shopping in stores that allow dogs, spend some time on busy parks, or even enroll her in puppy kindergarten classes.
+Take her shopping in stores that allow dogs, spend some time in busy parks, or even enroll her in puppy kindergarten classes.

 As long as you are consistent and are using positive reinforcement, it would polish your Labradoodle’s social skills.
 You should not only teach her housebreaking or crate training, but you should also teach her proper doggy etiquette.

-Whether you’re at home or visiting someone else’s house, your dog should know basic rules.
+Whether you’re at home or visiting someone else’s house, your dog should know the basic rules.
 She should know how to act around other people, as well as where to go and what signs to give if she needs to go.